-- Congressman Markey, of course, led the Waxman-Markey Climate bill to passage in the House in June, 2009: H.R.
-2454 American Clean Energy and Security Act of 2009.
-This legislation aimed to create clean energy jobs, achieve energy independence, reduce global warming pollution and transition to a clean energy economy.
+Congressman Markey led the Waxman-Markey Climate bill (H.R.
+2454 American Clean Energy and Security Act of 2009) to passage in the House in June 2009.
+This legislation aims to create clean energy jobs, achieve energy independence, reduce global warming pollution, and transition to a clean energy economy.

 - ABC News Story